 The Group's lease consisted of operating leases for administrative office spaces in Wuxi in the PRC.
-As of March 31, 2019, the Group had no obligation under long-term operating leases and financing lease requiring minimum rentals.
-As of March 31, 2019, the Group did not have additional operating leases that have not yet commenced.
+As of March 31, 2020, the Group had no obligation under long-term operating leases and financing lease requiring minimum rentals.
+As of March 31, 2020, the Group did not have additional operating leases that have not yet commenced.

-Total operating lease expenses for the period ended March 31, 2019 was \$ 31,046, and was recorded in general and administrative expense on the consolidated statements of operations.
-On March 31, 2019, the Group had no future minimum payments under non-cancelable operating leases over one year.
+Total operating lease expenses for the year ended March 31, 2020 was \$138,618 and was recorded in general and administrative expense on the consolidated statements of operations.
+As of March 31, 2020, the Group had no future minimum payments under non-cancelable operating leases for a period greater than one year.

-As of March 31, 2019, future minimum payments under non-cancelable operating leases were as followings:
+As of March 31, 2020, future minimum payments under non-cancelable operating leases were as follows: